 3. You fail to keep your promises

 Imagine how your life would be had you kept all the promises you ever made to yourself.
 You tell yourself you will quit social media for a week but then succumb to the temptation in two days.
 Such a lack of self-control can make you repeatedly feel disappointed with yourself.
-You start feeling that you cannot do anything.
+You start feeling that you cannot do anything and that life is constantly testing you.
 It then may add to your insecurities, and you feel life is hard on you.

-What to do: When you make a promise, be determined to fulfill it.
+What to do: When you make a promise, be determined and relentless in fulfilling it.
 Sit alone, access your situation from every angle, and then promise yourself to do something.
 Once decided, never look back.